rmassidda/cm-project-19/report.md

 \nabla^2 f(w) = \hat{X}^T \hat{X}
 $$

-Moreover the Hessian can be defined as a positive definite since it can be rearranged in the following way:
+Moreover the Hessian is positive definite since it can be rearranged in the following way:

 $$
 \begin{split}